Digital-Image-Processing-IIITH/project-dipsum/README.md

 4. Create a subfolder for downloading/saving the descriptor file.<br>
 `mkdir lookup`

+## Running the demo
+A quick image matching can be done on a single image by: <br>
+1. Download the pre-computed sift descriptors from the given [link](https://drive.google.com/drive/folders/1MpqePCzHbRZHp1CcloUyFzoDXSFT2hkp?usp=sharing) and put them in *lookup* folder. <br>
+2. Run the following command:<br>
+`python src/demo.py -l [Path of the pre computed descriptor file] -q [Path of the query image]`

+## Running the code
 There are primarily two methods to execute the project.

 * First one is executing an end-to-end code which will calculate the sift descriptors of the images in *database* folder and then match the *query* images with the *database* sift descriptors.
 For this run the following command:<br>